Discover Balance Transfer: How to Do it

 4. Update details

 As a part of the request, you will also need to update the details on your account.
-These details can include income information, current personal information, and others.
+These details can include personal information, income information, and other financial information.

 5. Submit request

-Finally, with all of the information processed, it will be time to submit the request for the balance transfer.
-Assuming it is approved, you will then watch Discover pay the debt on the other accounts and the funds will be moved to your Discover account.
+Finally, when your information has been processed, it is time to execute the balance transfer.
+Assuming it is approved, Discover will pay the debt on the other accounts and the funds will be moved to your Discover account.

 How long does it take to process a Discover balance transfer?

 For new accounts, it generally takes around four days to process a balance transfer through Discover.
-For existing accounts, though, the process can take slightly longer at an average of seven to ten days for the request to be processed.
+For existing accounts, though, the process can take slightly longer – at an average of seven to ten days.

 Things to know before requesting a balance transfer

-- Depending on when the transfer is made, there may be a fee associated with it in the range of 3%-5%.
+• Depending on when the transfer is made, there may be a fee associated with it (usually, in the range of 3%-5%)

 What to do after Discover balance transfer request?